About Signed Culture

 All of this intelligence helped the organisation develop a new strategy for the future.
 We also decided to change our name to Signed Culture to represent the broader range of accessible arts activities that we wanted to support.

-We look forward to seeing 2016 as a turning point in the accessibility of the arts for Deaf people in the UK.
 You can find out more about how to get involved in the work of Signed Culture by visiting our Membership page here.